Multi-dimensional state space collapse in non-complete resource pooling scenarios: Model description

 \section{Model description}

 Consider a system consisting of $N$ parallel servers, each with their own dedicated waiting line, where jobs arrive according to a Poisson process with rate $N\lambda$, $\lambda> 0$.
 The servers, indexed as $1,\dots,N$, process assigned jobs in order of arrival at speed $\mu_n> 0$, for $n =1,\dots,N$.
-The arrival and service processes are assumed to be independent.
-The average processing speed per server is denoted by $\mu \coloneqq (1/N)\sum_{n=1}^N \mu_n$.
+The average processing speed per server is denoted by $\mu \coloneqq (1/N)\sum_{n=1}^N \mu_n$ .